lcamichigan/donation-thank-you-note/README.md

 ### On Windows

-The most reliable way to install XeTeX is probably to install [TeX Live](https://www.tug.org/texlive/).
+The most reliable way to install LuaTeX is probably to install [TeX Live](https://www.tug.org/texlive/).
 To install TeX Live, visit https://www.tug.org/texlive/acquire-netinstall.html, and then download and run install-tl-windows.exe.
 Note that installing TeX Live can take a few hours.